Notabela/Movie-Feed/README.md

-# Project 1 - Flicks
+# Project 1 - Movie Feed

-Flicks is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+Movie Feed is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 Time spent: **7** hours spent in total